GERM 2204 - German IIB: Language

-Course Code GERM 2204 Course German IIB: Language Coordinating Unit German Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites GERM 2203 or equivalent, new SACE Stage 2 Continuers' German with a scaled grade of B or higher or equivalent Incompatible GERM 1003 Course Description Building on German IIA, this course is aimed to further develop students' proficiency in the four language skills - listening, speaking, reading and writing - through a combination of readings and reproductive and creative exercises.
+Course Code GERM 2204 Course German IIB: Language Coordinating Unit German Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites GERM 2002 or equivalent Incompatible GERM 2003 Course Description Building on German IIA, this course is aimed to further develop students' proficiency in the four language skills - listening, speaking, reading and writing - through a combination of readings and reproductive and creative exercises.
 It also aims to enhance students' intercultural understanding through the use of authentic texts that focus on aspects of contemporary society in German-speaking countries and promote comparison and discussion.

 Course Coordinator: Ms Judith Wilson